Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 bashCopy codedocker build -t <MyRegistryURL>:<Port>:latest .

-This command created a Docker image tagged as my-dotnet-app:latest
+This command created a Docker image tagged as my-dotnet-app:latest, ready to be pushed to a registry.

 Setting Up a Private Docker Registry